GLOBAL MARKETS-Ukraine war fears shake stocks and send oil soaring

 The United States and its European allies started to announce harsh new sanctions in response, with German Chancellor Olaf Scholz warning that the Nord Stream 2 gas pipeline would now be denied certification to begin operating.

-Europe's STOXX 600 index .STOXX fell nearly 2% to a seven-month low in early trade but the mood gradually turned more positive and moved towards Monday's closing level after reports that Russia would recognise the current boundaries of the breakaway regions.
+Europe's STOXX 600 index .STOXX fell nearly 2% to a seven-month low in early trade.
+But the mood turned more positive and the index was back around Monday's closing level after reports that Russia would recognise the current boundaries of the breakaway regions.

 The rouble, which has been hammered by the rising tensions in recent weeks, swept higher in FX markets while German equities .GDAXI - seen as more vulnerable because of the country's heavy reliance on Russian gas - also erased losses of more than 2% to trade flat.